 Some students have a hard time choosing just one field of study and have the option to double major (study two majors at the same time), or select a minor (secondary area of study) in addition to their primary major.
-Double majoring in the United States is common practice and allows students to graduate with one degree in two areas.
+Double majoring in the US is common practice and allows students to graduate with one degree in two areas.
 When a student declares two majors, the two majors often go hand in hand, and may be offered by the same department.
 For example, a double major in International Studies and Foreign Policy or Finance and Marketing are common pairings.

 If you choose to select a major and a minor, the major will be your principal area of study.
 The minor is a secondary, supplemental area of study.
 Majors and minors can be in similar or different areas.
 This allows students to focus their studies on a major that fits their intended career, while studying additional courses of interest to them.
 For example, a Business major and Philosophy minor, or a Finance major and Photography pairing.